Canadian Astronaut Corps: Qualifications

 The CSA generally recruits astronauts who have degrees as scientists, engineers and/or medical doctors.
 In addition to being Canadian citizens or residents, candidates must meet certain physical standards (including height, weight, hearing and visual acuity) as well as educational requirements.

 Members

 Active astronauts

-The CSA has four active astronauts.
-David Saint-Jacques launched to the ISS on Soyuz MS-11 in December of 2018; the other three have yet to fly their first mission.
+As of October 2024, the corps has four active astronauts, three men and one woman.
+Only one has previously flown to space and two have assignments to future missions.

+Missions in italics are scheduled and subject to change.

 Former astronauts

 There are ten former CSA astronauts.